Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models

 Smaller formulas require more neurons to be learned.
 With logistic activation, the required number of neurons varies only slightly with few variables, regardless of the constrainedness.
-From 80 or more variables, the required number of neurons seem to relate with the difficulty in satisfiability: formulas with low and high constrainedness, which are easy to satisfy, require more neurons to learn, whereas formulas on phase transition, which are hard to satisfy, require less neurons.
+From 80 or more variables, the required number of neurons seem to relate with the difficulty in satisfiability: easy-to-solve formulas (either low or high constrainedness) require more neurons to learn, whereas hard-to-satisfy formulas (on phase transition) require less neurons.
 The stability of the number of neurons required to learn smaller formulas regardless of their constrainedness also occurs with ReLU.
 Moreover, the number of neurons required to learn formulas with 30 to 100 variables is very similar for the smallest constrainedness.
-Differently from logistic activation, where the average number of neurons is the highest for under and overconstraned formulas, with ReLU activation, the overall trend is a monotonic decrease on the number of neurons as the constrainedness increases.
+Different from logistic activation, where the average number of neurons is the highest for under- and overconstrained formulas, with ReLU activation, the overall trend is a monotonic decrease in the number of neurons as the constrainedness increases.

-Figure \ref{fig:avg-grouped} further shows that for formulas grouped by their constrainedness behave similarly for networks with logistic activation (requiring less neurons for larger formulas).
+Figure~\ref{fig:avg-grouped} further shows that networks with logistic activation behave similarly when formulas are grouped by their constrainedness, i.e., requiring fewer neurons for larger formulas.
 On ReLU networks, however, the required number of neurons for underconstrained formulas decreases much slower with more than 50 variables compared to on phase and overconstrained.
-Fig. \ref{fig:avg-grouped} also highlights that ReLU neural networks are more efficient in the sense of requiring less neurons to learn formulas on phase or overconstrained.
+Fig.~\ref{fig:avg-grouped} also highlights that ReLU neural networks are more efficient in the sense of requiring less neurons to learn on-phase or overconstrained formulas.
 On larger underconstrained formulas, logistic neural networks are more efficient.
-We remark that these results apply to the formulas that have been learned, as ReLU neural nets were able to effectively learn more formulas (Fig. \ref{fig:percent-learned}), regardless of constrainedness.
+We remark that these results apply to the formulas that have been (perfecly-)learned, as ReLU neural nets were able to effectively learn more formulas (Fig.~\ref{fig:percent-learned}), regardless of constrainedness.